History of the Tampa Bay Buccaneers: Seasons 1979–1982

 The Buccaneers began the 1979 season with five consecutive victories and the team featured on the cover of Sports Illustrated.

 The Buccaneers defeated the Eagles in their first playoff appearance in 1979 after suffering three consecutive losing seasons.

 The team won its final game against the Kansas City Chiefs to make the playoffs.
 Finishing with a 10–6 record, the Bucs had their first winning season, and won the Central Division in a tiebreaker over the Chicago Bears.
 The Bucs upset the Philadelphia Eagles 24–17 in the divisional round of the 1979 playoffs.
 The will allowed the Bucs to host NFC Championship Game in Tampa, where the team lost to the Rams 9–0.

 In 1980, the Bucs had five wins, 10 losses, and a tie against the Green Bay Packers.

 Bucs' running back Ricky Bell rushing the ball during the 1979 NFC Divisional Playoff Game.

 The last game in the 1981 season was against the Detroit Lions.
 The winner would take the Central Division crown and the loser would miss the playoffs.
 The Lions had not lost at home all season.
 The Bucs trailed early, but an 84-yard touchdown pass from quarterback Doug Williams to wide receiver Kevin House, and a fumble recovery for a touchdown by David Logan sealed the win for the Bucs and a place in the 1981 playoffs.
 The Dallas Cowboys defeated the Bucs 38–0 in the divisional round.

 Starting the 1982 season, the Bucs went 0–3 before a players strike shut down the NFL for seven weeks.
 When the league resumed play, the Bucs won five of its next six games and qualified for the expanded playoff slate.
 In the first round, the Bucs lost 30–17 to the Cowboys in Dallas.

 Seasons 1983–1996

 Doug Williams' salary of $120,000 made him the lowest-paid starting quarterback in the NFL in the 1982 season.
 At the end of the season, Williams asked for a raise to $600,000 per season.
 Culverhouse offered $400,000.
 Williams left the Bucs to play for the Oklahoma/Arizona Outlaws in the USFL.

-The Bucs started the 1983 season by losing its first nine games which knocked them out of playoff contention.
-They finished with a 2–14 record.
+Without Williams, the Bucs were a rudderless team.
+They started the 1983 season by losing its first nine games which knocked them out of playoff contention.
+They finished with a 2–14 record, the first of a league record 12 consecutive seasons with at least 10 losses.